cuicathy/softTissueTumorClassification_IndepTest/README.md

 extractRadiomicsFeatures.py: Extract features from images within the corresponding masks.
 You can run the createFilesPathTable.py to get the .csv table recoding the filepaths of images and masks.

-tumorClassification_main.py: Main function to train and evaluate classifiers.
+tumorClassification_main.py: Main function to train and evaluate classifiers (to update).

 model_cv.py: Contains functions will be used by tumorClassification_main.py.